How to Listen to Your Body to Avoid Overtraining

 Utilize the RPE scale (1-10).
 If a 100kg bench press usually feels like an RPE 7, but today it feels like an RPE 9, you must reduce the weight or the number of sets.
 Professional athletes using the TrainingPeaks platform often use the "Acute:Chronic Workload Ratio" to ensure they aren't increasing their volume by more than 10% per week.

 Nutritionally, ensuring you hit a minimum of 0.8g of protein per pound of body weight is non-negotiable for muscle repair.
-Services like MyFitnessPal or Cronometer help track micronutrients such as Zinc and Vitamin D, which are essential for hormonal health.
+Services like MyFitnessPal или Cronometer help track micronutrients such as Zinc and Vitamin D, which are essential for hormonal health.
 If you are in a caloric deficit while training at high intensity, the risk of overtraining increases by nearly 40% due to reduced recovery resources.

-Case Examples: Real-World Recovery Management
+Real-World Management

 Case 1: The Corporate Athlete